MASQ-Project/Node/USER-INTERFACE-INTERFACE.md

 ```

 "payload": {
-    "totalUnpaidPayable": <integer>
+    "totalUnpaidAndPendingPayable": <integer>
-    "totalPaidPayable": <nonegative integer>
+    "totalPaidPayable": <positive integer>
     "totalUnpaidReceivable": <integer>
-    "totalPaidReceivable": <nonnegative integer>
+    "totalPaidReceivable": <positive integer>
 }
 ```
 ##### Description:
-Contains a financial statistics report from the Node.
+Brings requested values of financial statistics of the running Node.

-`totalUnpaidPayable` is a cumulative amount of Gwei from all accounts that were established on behalf of the Node's creditors in the DB; referred as payable, that is a basis of our payments to make to other Nodes.
-The fact there is an account in the DB's affected table may mean two situations, either the debt is still being build up to reach a level when it begins to be desirable to pay, or it also may mean that there is already a pending transaction with a goal to settle a qualified debt.
-However, an existence of the record clearly means the debt's settlement has not completed yet, either way, and thus the blockchain definitely hasn't been modified accordingly.
+`totalUnpaidAndPendingPayable` is a cumulative amount of Gwei from all accounts that were established in the DB on behalf of the Node's creditors; referred as payable, that is the base of our payments to other Nodes.
+The fact there is an account in the DB may mean two situations, either the debt is still bulking up to reach the level when it is supposed to be settled as a qualified debt (with enough significance), or it also may mean a record with an attached pending transaction with the goal to finally settle a qualified debt.
+That's why this values technically composed of two money amounts from two different states of the debts.
+An existence of a record in this database table clearly means the process of debt settlement has not completed yet either way and thus the blockchain certainly hasn't been modified up to this time.

-`totalPaidPayable`, unlike the previous, this is a sum of every paid (or settled) token amount that our Node has sent to our creditors, and as well, the transactions were confirmed eventually.
-Tracked since the startup, figures in Gwei.
+`totalPaidPayable`, unlike the previous, this is a sum of each paid (or settled) amount of the token that our Node has sent to our creditors, and as well, implying that the transactions have been confirmed by now.
+Values in Gwei tracked since the startup (should be changed later to really give all time values regardless Node's restarts).

-`totalUnpaidReceivable`, this is similar to `totalUnpaidReceivables`, the values making a sum here come from the DB table belonging to receivable; this table contains records of accounts of different Nodes that have drawn the Node's services in the past.
-We take a track of the amount of "work", put in Gwei, for each and here we request the cumulative active debt from all our debtors.
+`totalUnpaidReceivable`, this is shallowly similar to `totalUnpaidAndPendingPayable`, the values making the sum here come from the DB table put up for receivable; this table contains accounts of different Nodes that have drawn the Node's services but so far without paying for that.
+We take track of the amount of work we gave, put in money, Gwei;
+here we sum them up to get cumulative active debt from all our debtors.
+When a Node pays us to redeem its debt the respective account takes a subtracting operation of the owed balance by the paid amount, this also leads to a decrease in this total value to be displayed.

-`totalPaidReceivable`: this number of Gwei means a total of transactions we detected as already paid on our account from our debtors since the Node's startup.
+`totalPaidReceivable`: this number of Gwei means a total of all transactions made on our account and that we detected as confirmed on the blockchain.
+Currently, we compute the value since the startup only, but we plan to enhance it to work even over multiple starts and shutdowns as an all-time total.

 #### `generateWallets`
 ##### Direction: Request